intel/yask/README.md

-*Backward-compatibility notices:*
+#### Backward-compatibility notices:
+* Version 2.12.00 removed the long-deprecated '==' operator for asserting equality between a grid point and an equation.
+Use 'EQUALS' instead.
 * Version 2.11.01 changed the plain-text format of some of the performance data in the test-utility output.
 Specifically, some leading spaces were added, SI multipliers for values < 1 were added, and the phrase "time in" no longer appears before each time breakdown.
-This may affect users who parse the output to collect stats.
+This may affect some user programs that parse the output to collect stats.
 * Version 2.10.00 changed the location of temporary files created during the build process.
 This will not affect most users, although you may need to manually remove old `src/compiler/gen` and `src/kernel/gen` directories.
 * Version 2.09.00 changed the location of stencils in the internal DSL from `.hpp` to `.cpp` files.
 See the notes in https://github.com/intel/yask/releases/tag/v2.09.00 if you have any new or modified code in `src/stencils`.